 Why Clients Trust Number 1 Auto Transport to Ship Their Cars to Tennessee

-When you’re looking for the best auto transport company to ship your car to Tennessee, you don’t have to look far.
+You don’t have to look far when looking for the best auto transport company to ship your car to Tennessee.
 Number 1 Auto Transport is the Tennessee auto transport & car shipping company clients trust.
 Our auto transport team are experts in their field, providing industry-leading customer service.
-From providing transparent quotes and pricing to working with you through the transport itself, every team member will have the utmost respect and honesty for yourself and your vehicle.
+From providing transparent quotes and pricing to working with you through the transport, every team member will have the utmost respect and honesty for yourself and your vehicle.

 Number 1 Auto uses state-of-the-art equipment to ensure reliability and holds contracted drivers to high standards.
-This helps make Tennessee car shipping much easier than most folks think it is, even with the wide-open spaces the state offers.
-Whether you are hauling a dump truck or reclaimer on a lowboy from one project in Nashville to another; living in Memphis and bringing your luxury car in from Chattanooga, Johnson City, or even outside of the state and you want it protected from the elements in an enclosed carrier, or living outside Memphis.
-You need your car transported in an open-air carrier to Clarksville, Murfreesboro, Jackson, Franklin, and beyond.
+This helps make Tennessee car shipping much more straightforward than most folks think, even with the state’s wide-open spaces.
+Whether you are hauling a dump truck or reclaimer on a lowboy from one project in Nashville to another, living in Memphis, and bringing your luxury car in from Chattanooga, Johnson City, or even outside of the state and you want it protected from the elements in an enclosed carrier.
+You need your car transported to Clarksville, Murfreesboro, Jackson, Franklin, and beyond in an open-air carrier.
 Number 1 Auto Transport has the experience, equipment, and people to get it right every time.

 Moving to Tennessee?
 Ship Your Car with Number 1 Auto Transport

-Whiskey, music, barbecue, racing, Civil Rights, and Civil War history – Tennessee lays claim to it all.
+Tennessee lays claim to it all: whiskey, music, barbecue, racing, Civil Rights, and Civil War history.
 It’s almost dead average when it comes to size, both in terms of population and area.
 Not too big, not too small.
-And that makes for a state that is just right for plenty of residents.
+And that makes for a just right state for plenty of residents.

 Engaged in a running battle with Illinois to be the fifth most populous state globally, Tennessee is home to nearly 13 million residents.
 It’s a relatively small state – ranked 33rd in the country in terms of the landmass – but it certainly makes an effort to squeeze plenty in there.

-- Despite all of those draws, perhaps the largest draw is the Great Smoky Mountains, National Park.
-With over eleven million people visiting every year, it is the most-visited National Park in the country, beating the second-place Grand Canyon by roughly five million visitors.
+- Despite all of those draws, perhaps the largest draw is the Great Smoky Mountains National Park.
+With over eleven million people visiting annually, it is the most-visited National Park in the country, beating the second-place Grand Canyon by roughly five million visitors.

-- Tennessee is renowned for having some of the best scenic motorcycle and car routes in the country.
-The Snake is considered one of the most challenging yet rewarding routes in the country, while The Cherohala Skyway is close behind.
+- Tennessee is renowned for having some of the country’s best scenic motorcycles and car routes.
+The Snake is considered one of the country’s most challenging yet rewarding routes, while The Cherohala Skyway is close behind.

 - It’s not the only thing in Tennessee on a “most-visited” list.
-One of the top five most-visited houses in the country is located in Tennessee as well.
-Elvis Presley’s Graceland residence is a National Historic Landmark and receives over 650,000 visitors every year.
+One of the country’s top five most-visited houses is also located in Tennessee.
+Elvis Presley’s Graceland residence is a National Historic Landmark and receives over 650,000 visitors yearly.
 The only house to have more visitors annually?
 The White House.

-- With 25 distillery stops across the state, the Tennessee Whiskey Trail highlights the different companies that make this native liquor.
-From giants like Jack Daniel’s and George Dickel to boutique distilleries like Sugarlands in Gatlinburg, you can try plenty of different versions of the spirit and find which one fits your tastes.
+- With 25 distillery stops across the state, the Tennessee Whiskey Trail highlights the companies that make this native liquor.
+From giants like Jack Daniel’s and George Dickel to boutique distilleries like Sugarlands in Gatlinburg, you can try many different versions of the spirit and find which one fits your tastes.
 Not surprisingly, Tennessee whiskey is also one of the state’s biggest economic drivers.

 - If distilling isn’t your thing, there are plenty of other job opportunities in Tennessee.
 Memphis is home to FedEx, AutoZone, and International Paper, while Knoxville is home to Pilot Corporation and Regal Entertainment Group.
-The state is also one of the major hubs for its automotive industry – Nissan, General Motors, and Volkswagen all have large facilities in the state.
+The state is also one of the major hubs for its automotive industry – Nissan, General Motors, and Volkswagen all have large facilities.
 In contrast, both Nissan and Mitsubishi have their North American headquarters in Franklin.

 - Memphis-style barbecue is one of the Big Four regional barbecue styles in the United States.
 Slow-cooked in a pit, it centers mainly around pork and throws beef and chicken in there from time to time.
 Every May, Memphis is home to the World Championship Barbecue Contest, part of the Memphis in May International Festival.
 One of the most prestigious barbecue events globally, it spans four days and draws teams from across the globe.

 - If it seems like every country singer has at least one song about Tennessee, it should come as no surprise.
 The state is the home of country music, centered around the Grand Old Opry in Nashville.
-Nashville is also the home to the Country Music Hall of Fame and Museum, the world’s largest repository of country music.
-The library and archival storage contain nearly 200,000 sound recordings, including nearly all pre-World War II country recording released commercials and moving images, including some of the earliest films, including footage from a 1932 Fiddlers’ convention!
+Nashville is also the home to the Country Music Hall of Fame and Museum, the world’s largest country music repository.
+The library and archival storage contain nearly 200,000 sound recordings, including nearly all pre-World War II country recording released commercials and moving images, some of the earliest films, and footage from a 1932 Fiddlers’ convention!

 Enclosed Auto Transport to Tennessee

 Far enough inland to avoid most hurricanes, Tennessee still has to deal with tornadoes – while rare, they tend to be severe when they hit.
 And while many folks think of Tennessee as a southern state, it gets more than it’s a fair share of snow, with some of the higher elevations seeing up to five or six feet on the average year.
-When you opt to send your vehicle via an enclosed auto transport when looking for car transport in Tennessee, you’ll avoid damage from rain, wind-blown debris in storms, and other curveballs the weather throws out there.
-Having your car shipped to Tennessee in an enclosed carrier is a smart investment for your investment.
+When you send your vehicle via enclosed auto transport, you’ll avoid damage from rain, wind-blown debris in storms, and other curveballs the weather throws out there.
+Having your car shipped to Tennessee in an enclosed carrier is a wise investment for your investment.